Painting of two figures in flowing white garments against a dark sky. Their arms are extended gracefully, suggesting movement and a dreamlike quality.

 مستندةً إلى مفهوم "تجمع الأسلاف والأسلاف" للورا نصر الله، يطرح المعرض سؤالًا جوهريًا: كيف يمكننا تكريم من سبقونا، بينما نضمن العدالة لمن لم يأتوا بعد؟

 Limbs of the Lunar Disc is co-commissioned by Shubbak Festival and the Arab British Centre, featuring works commissioned by the Mechatronic Library.
 Curated by Jessica El Mal and hosted at Mimosa House.
-Supported by Freelands Foundation.'
+Supported by Arts Council England and Freelands Foundation.

 Details